sagemath/sage-archive-2023-02-01/src/doc/en/reference/references/index.rst

              (ed.), Geometric Galois Actions II: Dessins d'Enfants, Mapping Class Groups and Moduli, volume 243 of LMS Lect.
 Notes, 67-77, Cambridge Univ.
 Press (1997)

 ..
+[HST2001] Matthew D. Horton, H. M. Stark, and Audrey A. Terras,
+             *What are zeta functions of graphs and what are they good for?*, in Quantum graphs and their applications, 173-189, Contemp.
+Math., Vol. 415.

+..
 [HSV2006] Hess, Smart, Vercauteren, "The Eta Pairing Revisited",
              IEEE Trans.
 Information Theory, 52(10): 4595-4602, 2006.